thespacedoctor/sherlock/blog-post.rst

 *A python package and command-line tools to contextually classify astronomical transient sources.
 Sherlock mines a library of historical and on-going survey data to attempt to identify the source of a transient event, and predict the classification of the event based on the associated crossmatched data*.

-Here's a summary of what's included in the python package:

-.. include:: /classes_and_functions.rst

 Command-Line Usage
 ==================